lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 For reStructuredText documents (e.g., ``.rst`` files), reST doesn't care about line formatting.
 Emacs users, for example, are free to use hard-wrap formatting lines at 72 characters if that helps you write docs.
-However, whenever possible, we *encourage* you to use soft-wrapping for your text.
+Whenever possible, we *encourage* you to use soft-wrapping for your text.
-The has the advantage of letting others format text columns in their editors as they wish As well, the GitHub.com code editor does have hard-wrap auto-formatting.
+This allows others format text columns in their editors as they wish.
+As well, the GitHub.com code editor does not have hard-wrap auto-formatting.
 Those making doc edits on GitHub.com will tend to use soft-wrap by default (see '`GitHub Flow in the Browser`_').

 .. _GitHub Flow in the Browser: https://help.github.com/articles/github-flow-in-the-browser/